thedansilva/SudokuMaster/README.md

 ![](https://i.imgur.com/aVf9hgy.png)

-This allows players to solve the puzzle, however, it will lock out the use of the submit button, as the solution has been displayed already.
+This allows players to solve the puzzle, however, it will lock out the user of the submit button as the solution has been displayed already.

 ![](https://imgur.com/MUTSshX.png)